-Adding to a growing body of evidence that legal access to marijuana reduces the use of alcohol and certain medications, The Recreational Cannabis Consumer Report from High Yield Insights found that legal recreational marijuana consumers use 27 percent less over-the-counter pain medications, 22 percent less sleep aids, 21 percent less alcoholic spirits, and 20 percent less beer than consumers in states that have not legalized recreational marijuana.
+Adding to a growing body of evidence that legal access to marijuana reduces the use of alcohol and certain medications, The Recreational Cannabis Consumer Report from High Yield Insights found that legal recreational marijuana consumers use 27 percent fewer over-the-counter pain medications, 22 percent fewer sleep aids, 21 percent fewer alcoholic spirits, and 20 percent fewer beer than consumers in states that have not legalized recreational marijuana.

 “We are just starting to grasp how legalization has impacted consumer behavior, be it spending, usage occasions or shopping habits,” Mike Luce, co-founder of High Yield Insights, said in a news release.